Books you'll want to be seen reading

 by Don DeLillo

-Eyes will be drawn down the train by the size of this impressive book in your hands.
+Eyes will be drawn to size of this impressive book in your hands.
 Spanning from the 1950s through to the 1990s in a non-linear fashion, Underworld is an 832 page panoramic vision of America.
 You’ll weave in and out of a number of intertwined yet varied themes, including baseball, waste disposal, guns and the Cold War.
 Considered DeLillo’s greatest work, and shortlisted for the Pulitzer Prize for Fiction, it's a remarkable story of men and women, together and apart, searching for meaning and connection in the toughest of times.

 The Man Who Mistook His Wife for a Hat